 A panel of speakers shares some of the highs and lows of their experiences in this field.
 Panellists will then respond to questions from each other and the audience.

-This seminar is presented for the Australian Heritage Festival as part of the 2019 'Making Public Histories' series, offered by Monash University, History Council of Victoria and Old Treasury Building.
+This seminar is presented for the Australian Heritage Festival and for Law Week as part of the 2019 'Making Public Histories' series, offered by Monash University, History Council of Victoria and Old Treasury Building.

-The seminar will be chaired by Emeritus Sir John Monash Distinguished Professor Graeme Davison AO FAH FASS, of Monash University and the History Council of Victoria.
-The panellists are Kate Gray, Christine Johnston and Dr James Lesh.
-Further details about the program will be announced soon.
+The seminar will be chaired by Emeritus Sir John Monash Distinguished Professor Graeme Davison AO FAHA FASSA FFAHS, of Monash University and the History Council of Victoria.
+The panellists and their presentation titles are:

 Bookings for this free event are now open.
 To reserve your seat, click on the RSVP button at the foot of this page.